Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the legal requirements and practical implications of forming partnerships and LLPs.
-Focus your revision on:
+For SQE1, you are required to understand the legal requirements and practical implications of forming partnerships and LLPs, with a focus on the following syllabus points:

 • The statutory definitions and formation requirements for general partnerships, limited partnerships, and LLPs